panoply/syncify/readme.md

 The `stores` option is required and will be used to perform sync operations.
 The option accepts an **object** or **array** type.
 Each item will hold reference to your shopify store/s and their theme/s.
 For each store you define, you will provide the **shop** name, theme **target** name and **id**.
 The `themes` object uses a **key** > **value** structure, where the **key** represent a theme name (target) and the value a theme id.

-The information you provide on this option can be used via the CLI when targeting and executing operations.
-Please see [commands](#commands) portion of this readme for more information on how CLI usage.
+The information you provide to this option can be used via the CLI when targeting and executing operations.
+Please refer to the [commands](#commands) portion of this readme for more information on CLI usage.

 > **Note**
 >